 In addition, we conducted numerous forums, meetings, small group gatherings, and interviews to validate, complement, and complete the survey results.
 Subsequently, our executive leadership team held a retreat to sort through the data and pinpoint areas where we as a college can have the greatest impact as we move forward together.
 The strong consensus that emerged from all of these activities was that our vision for the UF CVM is to become a preeminent College of Veterinary Medicine in each of our core missions of teaching, research and clinical service.

 Now we are in the next phase of the planning process, and are actively identifying, fine-tuning and focusing our priorities.
 These priorities will clearly become investments of time, resources and passion as we strive toward our vision of truly being recognized as preeminent in teaching, research, and clinical service.
+We are also posting regular updates in our monthly internal newsletter, the Veterinary Page.
+You can find those here.
 As we progress, we will be posting further updates.